codex-academy/codeX_Feb2015Intro/t4-one-button-to-change-block-colours.md

 1. displays a block that is `10em` wide and has a grey background
 2. has one `button` under the block that says 'Make red'
-3. makes the background of the block red when the `button` under the block is pressed, by changing the `class` of the block, and changes the text to 'Make green'
+3. makes the background of the block red when the `button` under the block is pressed, by changing the `class` of the block, changes the button text to 'Make green', and adds text to the block so that it says "stop."
-4. makes the background of the block green when the `button` under the block is pressed, by changing the `class` of the block, and changes the text to 'Make red'
+4. makes the background of the block green when the `button` under the block is pressed, by changing the `class` of the block, changes the button text to 'Make red', and adds text to the block so that it says "go."
 5. lets steps 3 and 4 be repeated

 Once you're done, add your changes to git by using similar commands to the ones you used for the previous tasks.